 There is no requirement to be a Canadian citizen when opening a business bank account in Canada.
 In addition, you don’t need to be planning to move to Canada to open an account.
 It's important to check the requirements for your desired bank account, however, as these will vary.
 Note also that some banks will require an in-person appointment in order to open the account.

 Can I open a Canada business account as a non-resident?

-There aren’t any residency requirements associated with opening a business bank account in Canada, so it’s perfectly fine to open an account as a non-resident.
+There aren’t any residency requirements associated with opening a business bank account in Canada, so it’s fine to open an account as a non-resident.

 Can I open a business bank account online in Canada?